anaemepe/feminist-books-process/README.md

 ## A section about new skills, etc

-I've grown a lot in scraping, or to be more precise, I have developed a little passion/obsession for scraping.
-I've also learnt to use scatterplots creatively.
+I've grown a lot in scraping, along with a little passion/obsession for it.
+I've also learnt to use scatterplots creatively and the whole workflow process.

 ## A section about things I tried